mijikm/voice-note-generation-pipeline-using-amazon-polly-and-s3/README.md

 1. Create a User Group with Permissions
   - Go to IAM Console: https://console.aws.amazon.com/iam
   - Create a new user group: `PollyS3Users`
-  - Attach these managed policies:
+  - Attach these managed policies to the User Group:
+    - AmazonBedrockFullAccess - for Amazon Bedrock
     - `AmazonPollyFullAccess` – for Polly
     - `AmazonS3FullAccess` – or create a scoped S3 policy for least privilege
       - ```{